THE BEST ROAD DISC WHEELSET UPGRADES

 Continuing the practice from rim brake bikes, the wheels that come with most new road disc bikes – aka “stock wheels” – continue to be underperformers relative to the potential created by the bike frame and components.
 Disc brake components are more expensive than rim brake ones so bike makers need to find places to keep their other costs down to prevent bike prices from climbing further.
 Combine this with down sales and profit years for the bike industry starting in 2016 and you get a reinforcement of the old maxim that wheels are the first thing you’ll want to upgrade on your new bike including when it’s a road disc one.

 Canyon and, in a more limited way, Specialized and BMC are exceptions to this.
-Similar to what a couple of other bike brands did their first year selling road disc bikes, Canyon puts carbon all around and aero wheels from Zipp, Mavic, Reynolds or DT Swiss on their more expensive ($5000 and up) road disc bikes.
+Similar to what a couple of other bike brands did their first year selling road disc bikes, Canyon has put carbon all-around and aero wheels from Zipp, Mavic, Reynolds or DT Swiss on their more expensive ($5000 and up) road disc bikes.
 Specialized puts Roval CLX series carbon wheels on a few of their bikes at their highest price point and BMC is putting the newest DT Swiss carbon wheels on their most expensive bikes.

 You will also find alloy upgrade wheels like the Zipp 30 Course or HED Ardennes coming stock on a few models.
 But, these are more the exceptions to the rule that new road disc bikes get stock wheels you’ll want to upgrade.

 More Carbon Models Designed For Road Disc Performance; Few Alloy Ones Are